Kent Perkins

-Kent Perkins (born November 19, 1994) is an American gridiron football offensive tackle for the BC Lions of the Canadian Football League (CFL).
+Kent Perkins (born November 19, 1994) is an American professional football offensive tackle who is currently a free agent.
+He most recently played for the BC Lions of the Canadian Football League (CFL).

 College career

 Perkins played college football for the Texas Longhorns.

 Professional career

 Cincinnati Bengals

 Perkins signed with the Cincinnati Bengals as an undrafted free agent on May 5, 2017.
 He was waived on September 2, 2017 and was signed to the practice squad the next day.
 He was promoted to the active roster on December 22, 2017.
 On September 1, 2018, Perkins was waived by the Bengals and was signed to the practice squad the next day.
 He was promoted to the active roster on December 28, 2018.
 On August 13, 2019, Perkins was waived by the Bengals after announcing his retirement.

 St. Louis BattleHawks

-In October 2019, Perkins returned to football when he was drafted by the St. Louis BattleHawks in the 2020 XFL Draft.
+In October 2019, Perkins returned to football when he was drafted by the St. Louis BattleHawks in the 2020 XFL draft.
 He had his contract terminated when the league suspended operations on April 10, 2020.